MichaelD1976/Soccer_Shots_Predictive_Model/README.md

 ### Soccer_Shots_Predictive_Model
-This analysis seeks to utilize a pre-processed dataset of ~19k European top flight soccer matches from the last 10 years from which a multiple linear regression model can be trained to predict the number of shots on target for future matches.
+This analysis seeks to utilize a pre-processed dataset of ~19k European top flight soccer match.
+Further transformation is carried out with the dataset split into separate seasonal dataframes and each teams 'running' shots-on-target (for and against) current seasonal averages incorporated at each match row.
+The reconfigured data is combined again and best correlated features are isolated and visualized before modelling is performed with train and test splits.
+Multiple linear regression is performed on varying combinations of the correlated features and polynomial relationships tested for better fit.
+R square and root mean square error metrics are used to measure best fit.

+Finally best performing model and features are highlighted and intercept/coefficients shown for use in future match predictions.